Eager to get off the cruise ship when it’s time to go home? You aren’t alone.

 From there, passengers have to walk off the ship, grab luggage (if not carrying it with them) and then go through immigration.

 Your immigration experience can vary.
-Many ports are using technology to process passengers faster.
+Most ports are using technology to process passengers faster.
 If you have a passport, you simply walk to a kiosk, take a photo, and then you are on your way.
 From ship to shore, it can take as little as 10-15 minutes if there is no line.

 Some ports — or if you are traveling with a birth certificate — do things the old way where you have to wait in line to meet with an agent that checks your documents.
 In this case, expect the process to take considerably longer, depending on lines and the number of agents.

 Bottom Line: Time to leave the ship can vary widely.
 If everything goes smoothly and there are automated kiosks for immigration, it can be as little as 15 minutes.
 However, delays and thousands of passengers leaving at once can lead to longer wait times of 1-2 hours until you are outside the cruise terminal.
 Thankfully, longer waits seem less common.

 How to Get off the Ship Faster Once Back Home